Aryanp-07/Space-Shooter/README.md

 The game developed in this project is a fixed-screen shooter called Space Shooter.
-The premise in Space Shooter is really simple: Your space piloting skills are the only thing standing between the Earth and a dangerous alien invasion, which you must stop only with the help of your loyal spaceship.
+The premise in Space Shooter is really simple: Your space piloting skills are the only thing standing between the Earth and a dangerous alien invasion, which you must stop only with the help of your loyal spaceship.<p>